Chris Jericho: Feud with Shawn Michaels (2007–2008)

 After a two-year hiatus, WWE promoted Jericho's return starting on the September 24, 2007, episode of Raw with a viral marketing campaign using a series of 15-second cryptic binary code videos, similar to the matrix digital rain used in The Matrix series.
 The videos contained hidden messages and biblical links related to Jericho.
 Jericho made his return to WWE television as a face on the November 19, 2007, episode of Raw when he interrupted Randy Orton during Orton's orchestrated "passing of the torch" ceremony.
-Jericho revealed his intentions to reclaim the WWE Championship in order to "save" WWE fans from Orton.
+Jericho stated his intentions to reclaim the WWE Championship in order to "save" WWE fans from Orton.
 On the November 26 episode of Raw, Jericho defeated Santino Marella and debuted a new finishing move called the Codebreaker.
-At Armageddon, he competed in a WWE title match against Orton, defeating him by disqualification when SmackDown!s color commentator John "Bradshaw" Layfield (JBL) interfered in the match, but Orton retained the title.
-He began a feud with JBL and met him at the Royal Rumble.
+At Armageddon on December 16, he competed in a WWE Championship match against Orton, defeating him by disqualification when SmackDown!s color commentator John "Bradshaw" Layfield (JBL) interfered in the match, but Orton retained the title.
+He began a feud with JBL and met him at the Royal Rumble on January 27, 2008.
 Jericho was disqualified after hitting JBL with a steel chair.
 On the March 10 episode of Raw, Jericho captured the WWE Intercontinental Championship for a record eighth time when he defeated Jeff Hardy.